 Ingredients:Botanical Name: Ultramarines (CI 77007)Common Name: Ultramarines

 Terah from Bramble Berry replies...Hi Jennifer!
 I'm sorry you were disappointed in this color.
 We found the Ultramarine Violet Oxide Pigments makes a beautiful light purple in cold process soap as seen in the CP sample above and in Classic CP Swirl Soap on Soap Queen TV.
+If you're getting a gray color it sounds like you just need to add more of the colorant!
 I will email you personally to help troubleshoot!

 Reply from Bramble Berry Hi Joshua!
 You can definitely use our pigments in your bath bombs!
 You would just mix the Ultramarine Violet Oxide Pigment directly into your bath bomb mixture.
 You can see us incorporate powdered colorant into our bath bombs in our Mondo Bath Bombs tutorial.
 I will email you personally to discuss this further!